Negotiating a Patient-centered Plan

 • Beware of increasing complexity.
 Ensure the new medication can be taken at the same time as others.

 • Check for drug-drug interactions.
 If you are entering a new prescription via the EHR, pay attention to any electronic alerts about interactions.
-You can also check for interactions with an app like ePocrates or Micromedex – more information is on HS library’s Mobile Resources page.
+You can also check for interactions with different apps.
+Please refer to the HS library Mobile Resources page to access the following resources and apps along with many others.
+Consider exploring these on-line resources/apps so you are prepared to use them when caring for patients on clerkships.

 When opinions differ